 The current framework for addressing mineralrelated issues is deficient, particularly in terms of representation and inclusivity.
-Despite efforts by the IEA to position itself as a pivotal technical player on mineral matters, its full-fledged members are predominantly from developed "Global North" countries, leading to perceptions that it is a "western" agency.
-This undermines the IEA's credibility as a true global entity capable of adequately representing the diverse interests and perspectives of all stakeholders.
+For example, despite efforts by the IEA to position itself as a pivotal technical player on mineral matters, its full-fledged members are predominantly from developed countries.
+Although the IEA has been working to expand its membership and engage a wider set of mineral-producing countries, there is much more to be done to adequately represent the diverse interests and perspectives of all stakeholders across the globe.